Java - Create Custom Toggle Buttons

 public static void main(String[] args) {

-JFrame frame = new JFrame("Combobox With Images");
+CheckComboBox frame = new CheckComboBox();

 frame.setVisible(true);